 - I’m recalling ways that God used our child with a disability to grow us individually and as a family.

 I’m so very glad that Julian (my husband) is the one I’ve gone through those things with.
-I’m thankful now, that when those hard times did come, we had decided in advance that we would never, ever give up or Divorce.
+I’m thankful now, that when those hard times did come, we had decided in advance that we would never, ever give up or divorce.
+When we focus on holiness instead of happiness as the goal we take a huge step in learning how to make marriage last forever!When we focus on holiness instead of happiness as the goal we take a huge step in learning how to make marriage last forever!
+Click To Tweet

-Here are 4 things that can help you find hope to Never Divorce when you are in a hard season of marriage.
+Here are 4 secrets that can help you find hope to Never Divorce when marriage is hard.

-1. A hard season is just that, a season.
+1. When Marriage is Hard, remember a hard season is just that, a season.

 That doesn’t mean we do nothing!
 The perspective shift is this:

-If we’re doing all we know to do and it’s still hard, keeping in mind that it is a season can get you through.
+If we’re doing all we know to do and marriage is hard still, keeping in mind that it is a season can get you through.

 Please know I’m referring to your usual variety of marital problems in that statement.
-I am not talking about in cases of abuse, unfaithfulness and husband’s with addictions that threaten your safety.
+I am not talking about abuse, adultery or addiction.

 Most of the time, after a divorce, people remarry and have marital problems with their new spouse.